2021 – Ongoing

 Client: MAG Partners; Sagamore Ventures; MacFarlane Partners; Goldman Sachs Urban Investment Group

-Design Team: AtelierTek Architects: Masterplan Architect/Urban Design; STV: Civil and Traffic Engineering; SCAPE: Landscape
+Design Team: AtelierTek Architects: Masterplan Architect/Urban Design (Serge Drouin, Daniel Hammerman, Carrie Wilbert, Anna Bolok); STV: Civil and Traffic Engineering; SCAPE: Landscape

 Program: Mixed-Use